QuangTujz/FieldOfViewUnity/README.md

 # Field Of View using Unity.
-Example of how light view works.
+Understand how field of view works.\
+*Original by Sebastian Lague*

 ![Image!](https://raw.githubusercontent.com/QuangTujz/ImagePic/main/FieldOfView.png)